noah-nuebling/no-framework-js/README.md

 ---

-Caveat: Some of the APIs implemented in the NoFramework.js file don't exactly match the APIs described in the 'Demo' above – the code in this repo is a sort of messy playground / proof of concept [Jan 2026]
+Caveat: Some of the APIs implemented in the NoFramework.js file don't exactly match the APIs described in the 'Demo' above – this repo is a sort of playground / proof of concept at this point [Jan 2026]

 ---